“I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” (John 15:5 NKJV)

 As you begin to do this, you will undoubtedly be transformed into Christ’s likeness from glory to glory by the Spirit of God without any stress or strain.

 18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.

 You cannot constantly be beholding the glory of Jesus in the mirror of God’s Word and not end up becoming increasingly like Jesus in your motives, thoughts, words, emotions, and actions.

 You cannot be constantly enjoying intimacy with Jesus and not ending up manifesting Christ-like fruit increasingly (1 John 3:2).

 Friend, it is your calling, purpose, and destiny to bear Christ-like fruit, and God has graciously supplied to you in Christ all that it takes to bear much Christ-like fruit.

 1 Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours in the righteousness of our God and Savior Jesus Christ:

 2 May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.

-Prayer: My Dear Heavenly Father, I am so glad to know that there is an ever flowing supernatural supply of grace from Christ’s fullness for my fruitfulness in life.
-Dear Holy Spirit, teach and help me to receive, draw and appropriate this supply of grace daily, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I am so glad to know that there is an ever-flowing supernatural supply of grace from Christ’s fullness for my fruitfulness in life.
+Dear Holy Spirit, teach and help me receive, draw and appropriate this supply of grace constantly, consistently, and continuously, in Jesus’ name.
 Amen.